Tampa Bay Kids' Kitchen

 Helping students make the connection between the vegetables that they grow in their new gardens and the healthy plant-based dishes they can make at home is an important goal, fulfilling the TTF2S vision of "Healthy Communities, Seriously Healthy Food."

-When USF undergraduate honors student Yara Kahlid approached us asking for an opportunity to cook with kids, we said, "YES!
+When USF undergraduate honors student Yara Kahlil approached TTF2S at the USF Patel College open house in the spring of 2018 asking for an opportunity to cook with kids, we said, "YES!
 LET'S DO THAT!"
-To fulfill our vision of fostering healthy communities requires more than just building and supporting hands-on gardening experiences for kids.
+Fulfilling our vision of fostering healthy communities requires more than just building school gardens and supporting hands-on agricultural experiences for kids.
 We must also show young gardeners how to use what they grow to make healthy food that tastes good.